EN DE

 ChatGPT Ads

-The implication: Tracking and measurement will require extra attention with ChatGPT Ads.
-Don’t assume your existing attribution setup will capture this new channel accurately.
+The implication: Tracking and measurement still requires extra attention with ChatGPT Ads.
+The tooling now exists (install the pixel, the Conversions API, or both, and deduplicate them), but don’t assume your existing attribution setup captures this channel automatically.
 Build dedicated tracking from day one.

 Side-by-Side Comparison